ngsutils/ngsutils.github.com/modules/fastqutils/trim/index.md

       -3 seq      3' linker sequence to remove

     Options
       -len val         Minimum length of a read (discards shorter) [default: 25] -pct val         Required percent identity (0->1.0) [default: 0.8] -min val         Minumum number of bases to trim (or minumum dist. from the ends) [default: 4]
+      -failed fname    Write failed reads to file
       -v               Verbose output for each alignment